-- Proximity Searches – Find nearby locations, and identify places of interest, restaurants, shops and accommodation establishments in an area.
+Proximity Searches: Find nearby locations using API mapping or geolocation APIs and identify places of interest, restaurants, shops and accommodation establishments in an area.

 You can try it out here.
 Use the coordinates 40.748440989 and -73.985663981 for a view of the area around the Empire State Building in New York.
 Change the precision factor to increase or decrease the resolution (size of the cell), or use the geohash dr5ru6j2c5fqt for a 13-digit precision factor to zoom right in.